Generating an event processor

 The compiling mode generates a source file that represents the event processor, ready for compilation and use within an application.
 The source generation and compilation process can happen either in process or as part of the build stage.
 If the source generation happens as part of the build process the event processor is classed as ahead of time (AOT).

-The generate source file is a serialised state of the event processor and all the instances it manages.
+The generate source file is a serialized state of the event processor and all the instances it manages.
 This places stricter requirements on the nodes bound to the event processor than running in interpreted mode.
 Bound user classes are declared as fields in the generated event processor.
 The fields of a bound class will be serialized as well.

 FluxtionCompilerConfig